 The project will combine several innovative technologies to produce a carbon-negative clinker, ultimately supporting the construction sector in improving its sustainability.
 Key aspects include:

-2. Utilization of low heat consumption, optimized combustion, and gas recirculation conditions.
+2. Low heat consumption, optimized combustion, and gas recirculation conditions.

 3. Intensive use of alternative high-biomass content fuels and decarbonized raw materials.